Predeploys

 OptimismMintableERC20Created

-It MUST trigger when createOptimismMintableERC20WithDecimals, createOptimismMintableERC20 or createStandardL2Token are called.
+It MUST trigger when createOptimismMintableERC20WithDecimals, createOptimismMintableERC20 or createStandardL2Token is called.

 event OptimismMintableERC20Created(address indexed localToken, address indexed remoteToken, address deployer);